mggg/VoteKit/docs/user/tutorial/5_score_based.rst

 .. parsed-literal::

     Found the following error:
-    	TypeError: All ballots must have score dictionary.
+    	TypeError: Ballot RankBallot
+    1.)
+A,
+    2.)
+B,
+    3.)
+C,
+    Weight: 1.0 must be of type ScoreBallot

 .. code:: ipython3